IndrajeetSingh121/CIND820-CO2-Emission-Prediction/README.md

 The dataset contains fuel consumption ratings and estimated CO2 emissions for new light-duty vehicles sold in Canada between model years 2015 and 2024.
 Variables include vehicle specifications, fuel consumption measures, environmental ratings, and CO2 emissions.

+Dataset Size

+- 10,060 observations
+- 15 variables
+- Model Years: 2015–2024

+## Project Objectives

+This project aims to:

+• Predict vehicle CO₂ emissions using vehicle characteristics.
+• Identify the factors associated with higher vehicle emissions.
+• Compare the performance of Multiple Linear Regression and Random Forest Regression models.
+• Support transportation sustainability analysis through predictive modelling.

 ## Planned Approach

-The project follows the analytical workflow below:

-### Step 1: Data Profiling and Exploratory Data Analysis (EDA)
+### Step 1: Data Loading and Exploratory Data Analysis (EDA)

-Examine the dataset structure, assess data quality, identify missing values and outliers, and explore relationships between vehicle characteristics, fuel consumption, and CO2 emissions.
+Load the Canadian fuel consumption dataset and perform descriptive analysis to understand the dataset structure, variable distributions, missing values, outliers, and relationships between vehicle characteristics and CO₂ emissions.

-### Step 2: Data Preprocessing
+### Step 2: Train-Test Split

-Prepare the dataset for analysis by addressing missing values through imputation, validating data types, checking for duplicate records, and assessing data consistency.
+Split the dataset into training (80%) and testing (20%) sets before any preprocessing.
+This prevents information from the testing data from influencing model training and reduces the risk of data leakage.

-### Step 3: Feature Engineering
+### Step 3: Data Preprocessing

-Select relevant predictor variables and transform categorical variables into machine-learning-ready features using one-hot encoding.
+Handle missing values using median imputation, transform categorical variables using one-hot encoding, and standardize numerical variables.
+All fitted transformations are learned from the training data and then applied to the testing data.

 ### Step 4: Model Development

-Develop and compare Linear Regression and Random Forest Regression models for predicting vehicle CO2 emissions.
+Develop baseline predictive models using Multiple Linear Regression and Random Forest Regression to estimate vehicle CO₂ emissions.

 ### Step 5: Model Evaluation
 Evaluate model performance using Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R² Score.
+Compare the performance of both models.

+### Step 6: Model Validation
+Assess the modelling pipeline through residual diagnostics, overfitting assessment, and proxy leakage evaluation to ensure reliable model performance.

-### Step 6: Results and Interpretation
+### Step 7: Results and Interpretation

-Compare model performance and identify the vehicle characteristics most strongly associated with vehicle CO2 emissions.
+Interpret the modelling results, compare model performance, and identify the vehicle characteristics most strongly associated with CO₂ emissions.

 ## Repository Structure